urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Standard**

-Fortran 95 and later; with KIND argument Fortran 2003 and later
+Fortran 95 ; with KIND argument Fortran 2003

 ### **See Also**